Reducing Surgical Site Infection in Caesarean Sections

-For many women giving birth is connected with joyful anticipation.
+For many women giving birth is associated with joyful anticipation.
 Yet, it also carries certain risks, especially when doctors need to perform a caesarean-section.

-Globally, an increasing number of c-sections are performed.
-While the procedure has often saved the life of mother and child, it also carries certain health risks, such as post-c-section wound infections.
+While the procedure has saved the lives of both mother and child, it also carries certain health risks, such as post-c-section wound infections.

-What are possible causes for C-Section wound infections?
+What are the causes of C-Section wound infections?

-Certain factors drive the likelihood of developing a post-c-section SSI, among them are:
+Certain factors drive the likelihood of developing a post-c-section surgical site infection (SSI), among them are:

 • maternal obesity